bufferapp/buffer-js-static-assets/README.md

 ## Usage

-To utilize the `staticURL` function, you'll need to first initialize the static assets manager:
+To utilize the `staticUrl` function, you'll need to first initialize the static assets manager:

 ```js